Tweeks-va/fix-EOLd-Centos7-repos/README.md

 If the end result shows STATUS=0, then you're good to go.

-Peek at the script before running it, but it should be able to be automatically pulled in and executed from the command line list this (run as root):
+Peek at the script before running it, but it should be able to be automatically pulled in and executed from the command line like this (run as root):
 ```
 $ sudo su -
 # source < <(curl -Ls go.vacr.io/fix-centos7-yum)